 Heavy showers expected in parts of the country

+Heavy showers above 100 mm can be expected at some places in these areas, it said.

-Fairly heavy showers above 50 mm can be expected at some places elsewhere.
+Showers or thundershowers will occur at several places elsewhere particularly during the afternoon or night while fairly heavy showers above 75 mm can be expected at some places in these areas.

 General public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.